Whitestripe7773/LearningBootstrap/README.md

-# Learning Boots with the youtube tutorial by Drew Ryan
+# Learning Bootstrap with the youtube tutorial by Drew Ryan

 Made with the youtube tutorial by Drew Ryan